umg-kmr/SWIM/docs/implementation_details.md

 ---

+### Deterministic Solver (DSWIM)

+In addition to the stochastic solver, SWIM includes a deterministic perturbation solver (**DSWIM**) based on correlation-matrix evolution.

+- **Formalism**: Fokker--Planck / correlation-matrix evolution
+- **Variables evolved**: Full $5\times5$ perturbation correlation matrix
+- **Method**: Runge–Kutta–Fehlberg 7(8) (`runge_kutta_fehlberg78`)
+- **Step-size**: Fully adaptive, controlled by Boost ODEInt
+- **Scaling**: Hubble parameter based scaling transformation to improve numerical conditioning and numerical stability

+Rather than averaging over many stochastic realizations, DSWIM evolves the statistical moments of the perturbation system directly.
+The primordial power spectrum is then obtained using the evolved correlation matrix.

+---

 ### Parallelization

-Parallelization is implemented using **OpenMP**:
+Parallelization is implemented using **OpenMP**, with the strategy depending on the perturbation solver being used:

-- Independent stochastic realizations are computed in parallel
-- The final power spectrum is obtained by averaging over these realizations
+- **Stochastic solver:** Independent stochastic realizations for a given wavenumber $k$ are computed in parallel.
+The final power spectrum is obtained by averaging over these realizations.
+- **Deterministic solver (DSWIM):** Independent wavenumbers are computed in parallel.
+Since each $k$-mode evolves independently, the computation of the primordial power spectrum at each $k$ can be distributed efficiently across multiple CPU cores.

-For parameter inference, parallelization across chains is handled externally via `Cobaya` using MPI.
+For parameter inference, parallelization across Markov chains is handled externally via `Cobaya` using MPI.

 ---